Juliako/azure-docs/articles/media-services/latest/assets-concept.md

 ## Upload digital files into Assets

+After the digital files are associated with an Asset, they can be used in the Media Services encoding, streaming, analyzing content workflows.
 One of the common Media Services workflows is to upload, encode, and stream a file.
 This section outlines the general steps.

 > [!TIP]
 > Before you start developing, review [Developing with Media Services v3 APIs](media-services-apis-overview.md) (includes information on accessing APIs, naming conventions, etc.)